0s9df8c0sdfd0/NewerOldCord/README.md

 ## ❗ Disclaimer

-**NewerOldCord** is a fork of the original **OldCord** theme.
+**2021OldCord** is a fork of the original **OldCord** theme.
 With Discord rolling out a brand new UI, the old OldCord layout started to feel a bit outdated — so I decided to give it a refresh.

-The goal of this project is to **update OldCord to better resemble the Discord UI that was just retired**, keeping the structure of the older layout while modernizing it to look more like the recent version that many users were familiar with.

 I'm very much an **amateur** — not a CSS expert — and this is all built through trial, error, and lots of tweaking.
 This is not going to be a long term project, I'm only doing this for myself for now and sharing it.
 The theme will break with subsequent discord updates, I do not know if I'll have the motivation or will to fix issues that will arise in the future.